6.Epistemology (iii) – Inference-How Do We Know What We Know?

 “God knows,” was the reply.

-In the next post, we will discuss the Kalama Sutta, in which Buddha expresses his opinion on the uselessness of inferentially connected words in the search for an unchanging Truth.
+In the next post, we will discuss the Kalama Sutta, in which the Buddha offers his opinion on why inference is not a suitable tool when searching for an unchanging Truth.
 We will discuss direct perception after that.

 (If you like this post, please like it on our Facebook page and share.
 Thank you.)